-Cyprus is sometimes spelled Kipros, Kypros, and similar variations.
-A large island located in the Eastern Aegean area of the Mediterranean, the coordinates of the capital of Nicosia are 35:09:00N 33:16:59E.
+Cyprus, sometimes spelled Kypros, is a large island located in the Eastern Aegean area of the Mediterranean.
+The coordinates of its capital, Nicosia, are 35:18:56N 33:38:23E.

 It is located south of Turkey and west of Syria and Lebanon, and northwest of Israel.
 Its strategic location and relative neutrality in relation to many of the Middle Eastern nations have made it something of a crossroads and it has been helpful in some delicate diplomatic proceedings.

 Cyprus is the third largest island in the Mediterranean, after Sardinia and Sicily, and ahead of Crete.